Describes what a company needs to know to take advantage of e-commerce in the local market and covers prominent B2B websites.

 Popular eCommerce Sites

 Thailand’s mix of international and local eCommerce stores is indicative of Thai consumers’ preference for variety when it comes to online shopping.
 Lazada and Shopee, both key players in e-commerce, are competing to become a leader in the market, spending a huge amount of money on advertising and marketing campaigns.
 JD Central is scaling up efforts to boost customer retention and support cross-border e-commerce.

 Growth of eCommerce can boost the use of e-Payment because it can make purchases of goods faster and more convenient.
-Thailand’s online and mobile banking market could reach maturity within six years.
-This is largely driven by the national e-payment system and the significant growth in mobile broadband penetration.
-By 2021, over 85 percent of the population will go online via mobile phone, an increase of 31 percent from 2018.
+Thailand’s online and mobile banking market could reach maturity within six years, largely driven by the national e-payment system and the significant growth in mobile broadband penetration.
+The number of eCommerce users is expected to grow by 19 percent to 43 million users by 2025.